Comparing Astrana Health (ASTH) and Its Peers

 |Astrana Health Competitors

-This table compares Astrana Health and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Astrana Health and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue